Telephone and Data Systems Stock Analysis, Valuation (NYSE:TDS)

 Should you buy TDS stock?

-- The operating cash flow looks good at 5.5 times the net income.
+- The company has an operating cash flow which is 5.4872 times the net income.
+We see this as a positive signal.

 Should you sell TDS stock?

-- Telephone and Data Systems posted a TTM Net margin of 3.1%.
+- Telephone and Data Systems has a low Return On Equity (ROE) of 3.2.

 Telephone and Data Systems Related Company Stock Videos